Working in OmniPlan: A Tutorial

 To create a new project, choose File ▸ New (Command-N).

 You get a fresh, untitled project document with one task.
-Save (Command-S) the file to a convenient location, and give it a name (let’s call it Nautilus Command, which is the code name for this yet-to-be-named game project).
+Save (Command-S) the file to a convenient location, and give it a name (we’ll call ours Nautilus Command, the code name for our upcoming game project).

-Step 2: Choose a Start or End Date
+Step 2: Choosing a Start or End Date

 When setting out to build a project, one of the most important aspects is the timeframe.
 This, in turn, is dictated by any deadlines or start constraints that exist for the project.

-With this particular game project, there isn’t a hard deadline for the project to be finished—it simply needs to be done when it’s ready (but as soon as reasonably possible).
-To indicate this, go to the Project inspector and set the start date as today.
+In the case of our game development scheme, we don’t have a hard deadline for the project to be finished — we want it to be done when it’s ready (but as soon as reasonably possible).
+To indicate this, we’ll go to the Project inspector and set the start date as today.

 Conveniently, this is the default setting for any new project.